Sociopaths are master manipulators who may prey on the kindness of INFJs.

 The INFJ and the Sociopath in a Relationship

 The INFJ is caring and empathetic.
 Her life’s mission is to help other people solve problems, so when the sociopath tells her that his landlord unfairly evicted him from his apartment, the INFJ is quick to offer him a place to stay.
 The sociopath may spin an elaborate tale that plays on the INFJ’s sympathies.
-The more solutions that the INFJ offers, the wilder the sociopath’s story becomes until it seems that there is no other solution than to have the sociopath move in permanently.
+The more solutions the INFJ offers, the wilder the sociopath’s story becomes until it seems there is no other solution than to have the sociopath move in permanently.

 When the sociopath says that moving has put a strain on him financially, the INFJ’s selfless nature may move her to reach into her wallet to lend him money.
 Then the sociopath gets into a car accident.
 It seems that the insurance company has raised his rates, so the master manipulator once again spins the situation to his advantage.
 He tells the INFJ that if she covers him under her insurance, not only will it be cheaper for him, but she will also get a multi-car discount.
 The INFJ has high levels of empathy, so she is once again eager to help.
-She may not see that the sociopath is creating a situation that takes responsibilities away from him, and puts them on her.
+She may not see that the sociopath is creating a situation that takes responsibility away from him, and puts it on her.